dzrs0/NumberGuessingGame/README.md

 ![Game in Progress](screenshots/screenshot2_game.png)

 Guess the number with feedback provided on each attempt.
+If you guess the correct number, the game will inform you that you've won and display your score.

 ## Installation